iag-geo/concord/README.md

 #### Run Python Script

 This requires a knowledge of Python, Postgres & pg_restore.
+The Python script doesn't currently take any arguments; input parameters are hardcoded and require edits to change.

+If the boundary combination you want isn't in the default concordance file and running the script is too hard - raise an issue and we'll what we can do.

 It only needs to be done for 3 reasons:
 1. The boundary from/to combination you need isn't in the standard [concordances file](/data)